radixmo/freeshop/README.md

 ## Confused by All the CSS and Sass Files?

+FreeShop comes with Bootstrap (v4) Sass source files and additional .scss files.
+Nicely sorted and ready for you to customize and add your own variables.

 Some basics about the Sass and CSS files that come with FreeShop:
-- The theme itself uses the `/style.css`file just to identify the theme inside of WordPress.
-The file is not loaded by the theme and does not include any styles.
+- `/style.css` is NOT loaded by the theme and does not include any styles.
+It just to identifies the theme inside of WordPress.
-- The `/css/theme.css` and its minified little brother `/css/theme.min.css` file(s) provides all styles.
-It is composed of five different SCSS sets and one variable file at `/sass/theme.scss`:
+- `/css/theme.css` and its minified version `/css/theme.min.css` provide all styles.
+They are composed from five different SCSS sets and one variable file at `/sass/theme.scss`:

   - 1 "theme/_theme_variables.scss";  // <--------- Add your own variables and overwrite existing variables here
   - 2 "../src/bootstrap-sass/assets/stylesheets/bootstrap";  // <--------- All the Bootstrap stuff - Don´t edit this!
   - 3 "freeshop/freeshop"; // <--------- Some basic WordPress styles needed to combine Boostrap and Underscores
   - 4 "../src/sass/fontawesome/scss/font-awesome"; // <--------- Font Awesome Icon styles

-  // Any additional imported files //
   - 5 "theme/_theme.scss";  // <--------- Add your styles into this file

-- Don’t edit the files/filesets no. 2-4 or you won’t be able to update it without overwriting your own work!
+- Don't edit the files/filesets no. 2-4 or you won't be able to update it without overwriting your own work!
 - Put your CSS in `/sass/theme/_theme.scss` file and your variables in the `/sass/theme/_theme_variables.scss`.
 - Another option is to create new .scss files and `@import` them into `/sass/theme/_theme.scss`.